Fast Core Pricing for Rich Advertising Auctions: Preliminaries

 and $W=\{i\in N: x^*_{i}\neq \emptyset\}$.
-Let $\mathcal{W}(\{b_i(.)\}_{i\in N})$ be the set of winner sets with respect to $\{b_i(.)\}_{i\in N}$. \end{definition}
+Let $\mathcal{W}(\{b_i(\cdot)\}_{i\in N})$ be the set of winner sets with respect to $\{b_i(\cdot)\}_{i\in N}$. \end{definition}

-\begin{definition}[\textbf{Core}] A vector of non-negative utilities $\{\pi_i\}_{i\in N\cup\{0\}}$ is said to be \emph{in the core with respect to the submitted bids $\{b_i(.)\}_{i\in N}$} if no blocking coalition exists,\footnote{That is, no group of bidders plus the seller can jointly deviate to simultaneously improve their outcomes, including the seller's revenue.} i.e.,
+\begin{definition}[\textbf{Core}] A vector of non-negative utilities $\{\pi_i\}_{i\in N\cup\{0\}}$ is said to be \emph{in the core with respect to the submitted bids $\{b_i(\cdot)\}_{i\in N}$} if no blocking coalition exists, that is, no group of bidders plus the seller can deviate to simultaneously improve their outcomes, including the seller's revenue: